fknx/udacity-server-configuration/README.md

 - SSH port: `2200`
 - to ban attackers I have used `fail2ban`
 - to keep the system up to date I set up the `unattended-upgrades` package
+- to monitor the system I have installed `Munin`

 ### Software